-If only one spouse is making a gift that exceeds the annual exclusion the other spouse should sign on the 709 gift tax return as well as file his or her own return reporting one-half of the gift.
-This will ensure that the federal gift tax on the \$26,000 gift is eliminated because both the husband and wife have taken advantage of their annual exclusion of \$13,000 each.
-Alternatively, each parent could write a check for \$13,000 and avoid having to file a federal gift tax return.
+The non-filing spouse should sign a consent on the gift tax return as well as file his or her own return reporting one-half of the gift.
+This will ensure that the federal gift tax on the \$22,000 gift is eliminated because both the husband and wife have taken advantages of their annual exclusion of \$11,000 each.
+Alternatively, each parent could write a check for \$11,000 and avoid having to file a federal gift tax return.